Central Bureau of Investigation: Infrastructure

-CBI headquarters is a ₹186 crore, 11-storey building in New Delhi, housing all branches of the agency.
+CBI headquarters is a ₹186 crore, 11-storey building in New Delhi.
 The 7000 m2 building is equipped with a modern communications system, an advanced record-maintenance system, storage space, computerised access control and an additional facility for new technology.
 Interrogation rooms, cells, dormitories and conference halls are provided.
 The building has a staff cafeteria with a capacity of 500, gyms, a terrace garden, and bi-level basement parking for 470 vehicles.
 Advanced fire-control and power-backup systems are provided, in addition to a press briefing room and media lounge.

+Bharatpol

+On January 7, 2025, the Indian Home Minister Amit Shah, launched the CBI developed Bharatpol platform.
+It will help streamline the communication between local law enforcement authorities and Interpol.
+Rapid and secure transmission of Interpol notices will be guaranteed by the platform.
+195 countries' Interpol references will be integrated for global assistance.
+Local agencies would be able to access the 195 countries' support requests instantly.
+Additionally, it will streamline capacity-building programs and document management and interchange.
+Requests for real-time data exchange, including the sending of Red Corner Notices (RCNs) and other alerts over a worldwide network, will be responded to by Bharatpol more quickly both domestically and internationally.
+Crimes like cybercrime, illegal drug trade, arms trafficking, human trafficking, and terrorism will be addressed with the assistance of Bharatpol.
+It will have access to 19 different kinds of Interpol databases.